-For example, businesses don't want to uproot their workers and leave California, but a lot of business are fed up with the over-regulation in California and are simply moving out.
-The same goes for law abiding tax paying citizens.
+For example, businesses don't want to uproot their workers and leave California, but a lot of businesses are fed up with the over-regulation in California and are simply moving out.
+The same goes for law-abiding tax-paying citizens.
 Many of us don't want to uproot our families, but many are moving out.

-Of course, once in another state that allows one have full ownership of their rights as an American citizen, than they can exercise all of their rights as an American.
+Of course, once in another state that allows one to have full ownership of their rights as an American citizen then they can exercise all of their rights as an American.
 And that, well that goes directly to why this truly pisses me off.

 Why do I have to sell my home and move somewhere else just to be able to have all of the rights granted to me as an American citizen?
-Why is it that I have to either move, or break the law and buy one illegally, if I want to own a firearm that is on the market legally in most states?
-And how is it that California can get away with denying me my rights as a American?
+Why is it that I have to either move or break the law and buy one illegally if I want to own a firearm that is on the market legally in most states?
+And how is it that California can get away with denying me my rights as an American?

-But way should I since this pistol is not an "assault weapon" and has already met California required "Drop Test"?
-It is simple a scheme to deprive guns to citizens.
+But why should I since this pistol is not an "assault weapon" and has already met California's required "Drop Test"?
+It is simply a scheme to deprive guns to citizens.
 It is simply a way around the law for the gun control Democrats in charge of California to get their way.
-It is simply an attempt to deprive Americans in California of guns and subsequently their ability to exercise thier Constitutional rights.
+It is simply an attempt to deprive Americans in California of guns and subsequently their ability to exercise their Constitutional rights.